 Well, half done.
 Ok, we did say at the beginning that this was Part 1 right?
 Currently your EC2 Instance is setup and running, just as your website would be hosted anywhere else.

-Coming up in Part 2, we’ll show you how we used CloudWatch, AutoScale Events and an Elastic Load Balancer to turn this single EC2 instance into a an intelligent, auto-scaling web server farm—all using AWS.This entry was posted in Web Development and tagged autoscale, cloud hosting, load balancer, scalability.
+Coming up in Part 2, we’ll show you how we used CloudWatch, AutoScale Events and an Elastic Load Balancer to turn this single EC2 instance into a an intelligent, auto-scaling web server farm—all using AWS.This entry was posted in Technology, Web Development and tagged autoscale, cloud hosting, load balancer, scalability.
 Bookmark the permalink.